Eglinton, County Londonderry: History

 During the Second World War RAF Eglinton was home to many Royal Air Force and later to Royal Navy personnel.
 Many old buildings, either occupied by businesses or in a state of disrepair, evidence their presence around the outskirts of the village.
 The airfield was a major airfield for flights over the North Atlantic, their tasks included searching for U-boats and acting as air cover for convoys.
 Several aircraft crashed in the vicinity of the village and the nearby airfield with several pilots and aircrew being buried locally in the Parish Church and Presbyterian Church graveyards.

 Shane Crossagh O'Mullan was born and lived in the townland of Tullanee in Eglinton (then Muff), where his father held land on the Grocers Estate.
 The same townland where the Faughavale Presbyterian Church resides.
 The Glenshane Pass is named after Shane.
-Shanes father, Donal, was evicted after a bailiffs son was allegedly insulted at their home.
-When Shane returned to the family home he was accused of trespassing, and the family were forced to flee to the hills above Claudy to avoid prosecution.
+Shane's father, Donal, was evicted after a bailiff's son was allegedly insulted at their home.
+When Shane returned to the family home, he was accused of trespassing, and the family were forced to flee to the hills above Claudy to avoid prosecution.
 Many families had been driven there to make way for settlers.
 After a confrontation with two soldiers, Shane was a marked man.
 Together with his family and local schoolmaster, he was advised to hand himself to the magistrate for a more leniant sentence.
 Shane refused, and spent his next years as a Raparee, where he stole from wealthy settlers and landlords with the support of others who were dispossessed.
 Shane along with his two sons, Rory and Paudreen, where hanged in the Diamond in Derry in the 1720s.

+A short-lived tornado of strength F1 tore the roof off a barn and flipped a car in Eglinton on 8 June 2011.